Q: What do I need to apply?

 A: If you have committed a felony, you must wait 5 years after you have served your sentence to register for the bar.
 Although you can register for the bar, this does not necessarily mean that you will be admitted to practice.
 If you have committed crimes less than a felony, there is no waiting period.
 Always feel free to contact the Board of Law Examiners. http://www.ble.state.tx.us/

-A: As a state institution, our nonresident enrollment is limited to 35 percent of the student body.
+A: As a state institution, our non-resident enrollment is limited to 35% of the student body.

 A: We do not consider residency as a factor in the application review process.

 A: If you have lived in Texas all your life but left to attend school outside Texas, you are probably a Texas resident.
 If you have moved here and have been gainfully employed in Texas for one year prior to the start of classes, you are probably a Texas resident.
 If you moved here to attend school or you have not worked full-time for one year, you are probably not a Texas resident.
-If you have a more detailed question, contact the main campus office of residency at (713) 743-9033.
+If you have a more detailed question, contact our office.
 Your application will be reviewed with the eye toward residency determinations, and you will be notified of any changes in your residency status.
 If you want to appeal your residency status, complete the residency questionnaire at http://www.uh.edu/admissions/apply/admissions-forms/

 Texas Higher Education Coordinating Board: www.thecb.state.tx.us

-A: Each entering full-time student is automatically considered for a scholarship.
+A: Each entering student is automatically considered for a scholarship.
 There is no separate application.
 All applications are reviewed with an eye toward granting a Dean's Scholarship, renewable based on performance for the three years you are here.
-It is good to apply early, however, because some university and system scholarships have nomination deadlines in early February.
-If your file is not complete, we cannot nominate you.
+You can find additional information at www.law.uh.edu/financialaid/scholarships.asp.

 A: At least two letters of recommendation are required, and you may submit up to three.
-Remember, it is more important to get a letter of recommendation from someone who knows you, your character, and intellect well, than it is to get a letter from someone with a "high profile."
+Remember, it is more important to get a letter of recommendation from someone who knows you, your character, and intellect, than it is to get a letter from someone with a "high profile."
 We would rather hear from your professors, clients, or employers than from an attorney, judge or political officeholder who does not know you well.

 A: They may be addressed to the members of the Admissions Committee.
-Letters must be submitted using the LSDAS letter of recommendation service.
-Go to http://www.lsac.org/ for more information.
+Letters must be submitted using the CAS letter of recommendation service.
+Go to http://www.lsac.org for more information.

-A: No. We require that you use the LSDAS recommendation service.
+A: No. We require that you use the CAS recommendation service.
 We will not confirm receipt for letters sent directly to our office.

-A: No. We do not look at the file until an LSDAS report has been received.
-It is imperative that you comply with all of LSAC's requirements so that they can send out the LSDAS report without delay.
+A: No. We do not look at the file until a CAS report has been received.
+It is imperative that you comply with all of LSAC's requirements so that they can send out the CAS report without delay.

 A: It is incumbent upon the applicant to notify us of address changes.